 There’s nothing left to say… if this happens, I’m packing and moving until he comes home.

 Again, either I’m calling the police or moving, but I can’t stay here if a mouse gets in my house.
-The last time a mouse got in my house was when I had my son eleven years ago and we lived by alot of fields in the country.
-I had just brought my son home from the hospital and a field mouse had gotten in.
+The last time a mouse got in my house was when I had my son eleven years ago and we lived by a lot of fields in the country.
+I had just bought my son home from the hospital and a field mouse had gotten in.
 I literally had a nervous breakdown.

 One day while my husband was deployed I was home enjoying my day and watching my son and my friend’s daughter play while she took a class to be come an FTC provider.
 I get up to head towards the bathroom at the front of my house and I swear I saw the biggest “goddamn” spider in the history of creation.
 I don’t know where the hell it came from and it wasn’t even black it was brown.
 It took me 30 minutes, a pile of tears, and a frantic phone call to my friend (during her class) to kill this damn thing!

 So by now it’s become apparent that I am deathly afraid of vermin and bugs.
 This is because I always seemed to get stationed in high bug areas.
 Hawaii, Fayetteville, North Carolina, and Savannah, Georgia are all known for water bugs.
-Luckily I only had to fight one in Georgia.
-Again a pile of sweat, tears, and thought’s of calling the MP’s entered my mine.
+Luckily, I only had to fight one in Georgia.
+Again a pile of sweat, tears, and thought’s of calling the MP’s entered my mind.

 Ghost Will Haunt My House

-Of course I always get stationed in areas that are supposed to be super haunted.
+Of course, I always get stationed in areas that are supposed to be super haunted.
 Don’t ever watch Paranormal Activity during an R&R. I barely slept for days.
-Read “ghost stories” from military spouses here.
+Read “ghost stories” from other military spouses here.